 Director Howard Brookner dies of AIDS-related complications.
 (1989)

-The FDA approves the Western Blot HIV antibody test.
+The FDA approves the first Western Blot blood test kit.
 (1987)

 Grahame Perry nominated for Project Inform’s Volunteer of the Year.
 (1997)